Intermarried Jews in the Holocaust: Exemptions

 In Germany, marriages between a Jewish woman and a "German-blooded" man in which children were raised without Jewish faith were considered "privileged mixed marriages".
 Jewish women in such marriages received better rations than other Jews, and were exempted from a variety of Nazi decrees.
 Even "non-privileged mixed marriages" brought important privileges, such as the Jewish partner's right not to be deported.

+With Adolf Hitler's approval, Hermann Goering established the privileged mixed marriages category in late December 1938.
+This category provided exemptions from certain persecution measures for families with gentile husbands and families with children raised as non-Jews due to their supposed closer ties to the German "Volksgemeinschaft".
+As a result, these families were spared from being ghettoized.

+During the onset of World War II, female Jewish spouses in privileged mixed marriages were exempted from food restrictions and were not required to wear the yellow badge, which was mandatory for all Jews after September 1941.
+These exemptions were designed to provide a veneer of legitimacy to the Nazi regime's persecution of Jews and create a division within the Jewish community.

 In the Netherlands, all intermarried couples were exempt from deportation until September 1942, at which point Jewish men without children were no longer exempt.
 The families had to register with the authorities to receive the exemption.
 In the Slovak State and the Independent State of Croatia, intermarried Jews were mostly exempt from deportation.
 Even if exemptions from deportation did not exist, Jews in mixed marriages often received help from non-Jewish relatives enabling them to hide and survive.

 Other forms of persecution

 Instead of being deported, many intermarried Jews in greater Germany were instead drafted into forced labor battalions with Organization Todt.
 During the 1943 Fabrikaktion, many intermarried German Jews were arrested.
 None of them were deported; some historians have argued that this outcome was the result of the Rosenstrasse protest.
 In 1943, those Jews whose marriages had ended were ordered to be deported by the Gestapo; as a result, in January 1944, some 1,000 Jews were deported to Theresienstadt Ghetto.
 Most of them perished after being transported to Auschwitz concentration camp.
 In January 1945, the exemption from deportation was revoked and many intermarried Jews were deported to Theresienstadt Ghetto.
 However, most of them survived the war.

 In some cases, the Gestapo would arrest intermarried Jews or their non-Jewish spouses on fabricated charges, often as a pretext to steal their property.